 Russia's Foreign Affairs Minister has said it is not crucial that Assad remains in power, but it was a matter for the Syrian people to decide.
 On being asked if President Assad remaining in power was a matter of principle, Maria Zakharova said

-She also spoke about new peace talks, incolving Iran and the USA, taking place during November.
+She also spoke about new peace talks, incolving Iran and the USA, taking place later in the year.

-Pilots from the Russian and American Air Forces have now taken part in joint radio tests over Syria to ensure communications protocals work during future engagements.
-The tests were to esnure the protocals agreed in Vienna in late October are all working and clearly understood.
+Pilots from the Russian and American Air Forces have now taken part in joint radio tests over Syria to ensure communications protocols work during future engagements.
 A senior Russian military official confirmed that the test was designed to

 to train crews and ground services for incidents of dangerous proximity of aircraft